veenayagam/da_salary_estimator/README.md

 *	Job description

 ## Feature Engineering
-After the data has been scrapped, I need to clean it up before using in the models.
-I cleaned and changed variables as follows:
+After the data has been scrapped, it needs to clean up before using in the models.
+The data been cleaned and changed variables as follows:

 *	Parsing salary data
 *	Drop rows without salary